An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

-We need some definitions.
-Let $f : \{0,\dots,2^n-1\} \to \{0,1\}$, and assume that there exists a unique $\ell \in \{0,\dots,2^n-1\} : f(\ell) = 1$, i.e., there is a unique element in the domain of the function that yields output 1.
-We want to determine $\ell$. \begin{remark} Grover's search can also be applied to the case in which there are multiple input values that yield output 1, and we want to retrieve any of them; however, the analysis in that case is slightly more convoluted, and is not pursued here in detail.
+As usual, we are allowed to query the function in superposition. \begin{remark} Grover's search can also be applied to the case in which there are multiple input values that yield output 1, and we want to retrieve any of them; however, the analysis in that case is slightly more convoluted, and is not pursued here in detail.
 By the end of our analysis, the reader will have all the necessary tools to study this extension. \end{remark}